haxys/MTGA-Decks/Notes/deckbuilding.md

 **Group Hug Deck:**

 The Group Hug deck is built around the motto "Make love, not war."
 The primary goal is to prevent damage, destruction, and loss of life, effectively locking down the game.
 Initially, this deck had no win condition, creating a stalemate.
-However, to ensure the game could be won and remained fun for all players, a powerful finisher was added.
-This deck emphasizes the importance of balance between theme and playability.
+However, a powerful finisher was added to ensure the game could be won while keeping it fun for all players.
+This deck emphasizes the importance of balancing theme and playability.

 **Dagger Toes (Cat Theme):**

 The Dagger Toes deck is centered entirely around cats.
-All creature cards are cats, and wherever possible, other cards were chosen to maintain the cat theme.
+All creature cards are cats, and other cards were chosen to maintain the cat theme.
 Initially, the deck included only cat-related cards, but support spells were added to enhance functionality.
 This deck demonstrates how to stay true to a theme while making necessary adjustments for competitive play.

 ### Balancing Theme and Functionality